rcac-geo/workshop-qgis/episodes/coding.md

 ## Using processing from the command line

-QGIS includes the Processing Executor, a command-line tool that enables the execution of QGIS processing algorithms and models, including those from plugins, outside of the QGIS Desktop interface.
+QGIS includes the Processing Executor, a command-line tool that enables the execution of QGIS processing algorithms and models (23.8.
+Using Processing From the Command Line — QGIS Documentation  Documentation, n.d.), including those from plugins, outside of the QGIS Desktop interface.

 To use it, Let first close QGIS application, and then we will submit a job to HPC Cluster.